altai0/massa-web3-example/README.md

-# Simple Massa web3 example
+# Massa React Example

-Contains a basic examples of asynchronous smart-contract.
+Contains a basic examples of asynchronous smart-contract.<br/>
-A simple example of how we can communicate with the Massa blockchain within a React project.
+A simple example of how we can communicate with the Massa blockchain within a React project.<br/>